jrhicks/jrhicks.github.source/pages/arkansas_dev_hackathon_2015/index.md

 * Sean Townsend was hacking on a retro shooter game for Android and iPhone.

-* Luke Irvin went through some swift tutorials.
+* Luke Irvin went through some swift tutorials on [Team Treehouse](https://teamtreehouse.com/)

 Twitter Directory
 =================